opussf/Steps/README.md

-# Fitbit
+# Steps

 This addon came from an idea from a comment from a raid run.

 ## What it does

-Keeps track of "steps" that a character takes.
+Keeps track of "steps" that a character takes as they walk or run.

 ## Notes